Naomi Flores

-Naomi Flores (1921-2013) (code name Looter) was active in the resistance to the Japanese occupation of the Philippines in World War II.
+Naomi Flores (1921-2013) (code name Looter) was active in the Philippine resistance to the Japanese occupation of the Philippines in World War II.
 Flores was a member of the "Miss U Spy Ring."
 Working clandestinely and at great risk to herself, she delivered life-saving supplies and messages to American and Filipino prisoners of war in prison camps.
 She later married an American and moved to the United States.
 She was honored by the United States with a Medal of Freedom in 1948.

 Early life

 According to her daughter, Flores was born in Baguio, Philippines.
 She was an orphan and was raised in the household of a retired American Army officer, William E. Dosser.
 She was an Igorot, the Indigenous peoples in the mountains of Luzon Island.
 When Japan invaded the Philippines in December 1941, Flores was a 20-year old hairdresser in a beauty salon in Manila.